ucsd-progsys/liquidhaskell/docs/mkDocs/docs/options.md

 **Options:** `refcore`, `refcore-text`

-LiquidHaskell can extract a module's reflected definitions and refinement types into an intermediate ILH representation, to be consumption by downstream tools (for example, enabling translation to Rocq).
+LiquidHaskell can extract a module's reflected definitions and refinement types into an intermediate ILH representation, to be consumed by downstream tools (for example, enabling translation to Rocq).
 The output is written into the `.liquid` folder next to the source file, alongside LiquidHaskell's other generated artifacts.